zachpino/comm-workshop-s18/week01/readme.md

 - ACS Technical Documentation
 - Examples and Supported Geography

 Selecting the [html](https://api.census.gov/data/2016/acs/acs1/variables.html) link will display a webpage listing all of the data dimensions available and is the best place to start browsing.
-On that linked page thousands of rows will display exactly what is avaiable.
+On that linked page thousands of rows will display exactly what is avaiable in the ACS.

 | Name        | Label           | Concept  | Required | Attributes | Limit | Predicate Type | Group | Valid Value |
 | :------     |:-------------   | :-----   | :------- |:---------  | :-----| :------------- |:------| :-----------|